orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectionsProxy.md

 * `ReadWrite` (might change state).

 #### Behavior
-* Syncing states logic according to current syncing_state :
+* Syncing states logic - perform a single step according to current syncing_state :
     * READY
         * On a single step.
             * Check whether to start syncing (if target is in the future).